toru173/nomi-discord-python/README.md

 !['Double-click Startup Script' Screenshot](./docs/images/readme/'Double-click%20Startup%20Script'%20Screenshot.png)

 Your Nomi's container will be created or updated, and you can invite them to your Discord server.
-The invitation link is displayed when their startup script is run.
+The invitation URL is displayed when their startup script is run.

 !['Run Startup Script' Screenshot](./docs/images/readme/'Run%20Startup%20Script'%20Screenshot.png)